When an email bounces, it means the email can't be delivered to a recipient’s inbox; instead, it is bounced back to the sender.

 Note: If you notice a lot of hard bounces in your first campaign to a new list, you will have to verify the rest of the list with an online email validation tool such as MailerCheck.

 Subscribers that hard bounce are automatically removed from your active list to avoid any further damage to your sender reputation.
-You can find these subscribers on your All subscribers page when you toggle to show Bounced subscribers.
+You can find these subscribers on Subscribers page under the All subscribers tab after you choose to display Bounced subscribers.

 A soft bounce is an email that couldn't be delivered because of a temporary reason.
 Common reasons an email may soft bounce include: